Knowing When Your Levee is About to Give: passive aggression, part II

 When you consider all this — not to mention any situation-specific factors that might make it even more uncomfortable to be direct about how you feel, like being in your boss’s office or at a Thanksgiving dinner table — it makes sense that passive aggression has become such a common tactic.
 It offers the illusion of a win-win: a safe and easy way of giving our frustration a voice, without having to take much responsibility for it.

-I think so many of us just want to create and maintain harmony — and we do it by trying our best to be warm, generous, and likable.
-And that likable exterior we fight so hard to maintain becomes our emotional levee, holding our angry emotions back from breaking through the surface.
-As we go on holding all those feelings in over time, the pressure builds.
+I think so many of us just want to maintain harmony — and we do it by trying our best to be warm and likable.
+And that likable exterior we fight so hard to maintain starts to act like a levee, holding back all our angry emotions.
+Over time, the pressure builds.

-In that sense, I see passive aggression as the very first sign that our levee is starting to give.
+Passive aggression can be the very first sign that our levee is starting to give.

 In other words, when we find ourselves being passive aggressive, I think of it as a sign that whatever frustration we're feeling toward others is butting up against a deeply-held belief that it’s not safe to communicate those feelings.